 A leap of faith towards the Existenz of florescence

-Only 3 barrels made.
-Each bottle a hand-painted original with label by me, the distracted winemaker helped by my dear wife, my sister and the mighty Transcendental paint.
+Each bottle is a hand-painted original with "label" sprayed on by me, the distracted winemaker helped by my team and the mighty Transcendental paint.
+Limited amount of magnums available.

 Files to download: